nobitagit/knowledge/building-a-team/fast-agile-teams.md

 - Bring everyone together to work as one Collective.
 - Visually represent business goals on a wall.
 - Let the Collective self-organise into teams to break down and do the work.
-- On a short cadence, synch and repeat the above step.
+- On a short cadence, sync and repeat the above step.

 ### The Collective